BriefFiniteElementNet/BFE.Net.devdocs/docs/example/UniformLoadCoordSystem/index.rst

 .. _element-load-coordination-system:

-Example 5: Element Load Coordination System Example
+Element Load Coordination System Example
 ########################################

 The `Loads.UniformLoad` have a property named ``CoordinationSystem`` of enum type `BriefFiniteElementNet.CoordinationSystem` which defines the coordination system of load (for more info see :ref:_UniformLoad-coordination-system).